To apply for international First Year or Transfer admission, the following requirements must be met:

 Requirements for English Proficiency

-Below are the only tests accepted as evidence of English proficiency at UIC along with the minimum scores* indicated for each:
+Below are the only tests accepted as evidence of English proficiency at UIC along with the minimum scores* indicated for each.
+Only one of the following tests is required to complete your application.

 *Note that colleges may set higher minimums for consideration of admission to certain programs.
 Please refer to the college’s requirements for additional information.